julyndav/PowerBI/UK_National_Rail/README.md

 <b>Delay Factors:</b>
 Delays in railway operations can be categorized into two primary factors: weather-related delays, which are unpredictable despite forecasts, and operational delays typically caused by technical malfunctions or staffing issues.
 Understanding these delays requires a deeper analysis to ascertain their root causes, severity levels, and the condition of equipment.
 This data-driven approach will enable targeted improvements to optimize efficiency, and enhance customer satisfaction by minimizing disruptions.
 <br></br>

-### Route Recommendations:
+### Overall Route Recommendations:
-<b>Conduct Feasibility Studies:</b>
-Perform thorough research including resident surveys, land surveys, and market demand study to determine the viability of adding new departure and arrival stations along the route between Edinburgh and Leeds.

-<b>Strategic Expansion:</b>
-Focus on areas with substantial population density, yet no adequate access to current the stations.
-Prioritize locations where improved accessibility could capture untapped market demand.
-Research the costs involved in new station development versus the potential revenue increase from capturing new commuters.
-Ensure the expansion aligns with the budget and long-term strategic goals.
+<b>Station Expansion Strategy:</b>
+Conduct feasibility studies to identify optimal locations for new departure and arrival stations between Edinburgh and Leeds.
+Studies to include but not limited to, resident surveys, land surveys, and market demand research.
+Focus on areas with significant population density but lacking sufficient station access.
+This will capture untapped market demand.
+Evaluate development costs against potential revenue increases to ensure budget and long-term strategic objectives.
 <br></br>
 <br></br>

 ### Peak Travel Times:
 <ul>
-<li>Uses DAX calculations to identify peak travel hours and group them into categories.</li>
+<li>Uses DAX calculations to assist in identifing peak travel hours and group them into categories.</li>
 <li>Includes a heatmap to visualize passenger patterns and trends over different hours of the day.</li>
-<li>Addressed issues with sorting by creating a separate table for 'DayOfWeek' and DAX to ensure correct hour of the day order.</li>
+<li>Addressed issues with time variable sorting by creating a separate table for 'DayOfWeek' and DAX to ensure correct hour of the day order.</li>
 </ul>
 <p></p>

 ![RouteOv](https://github.com/julyndav/PowerBI/blob/main/UK_National_Rail/Images/Time_Perf.png)
+<p></p>

+### Travel Time Insights:

 <br></br>
 <br></br>

 ### Revenue: